JuliaAstro/CFITSIO.jl/docs/src/index.md

 * Check the returned status value and raise an appropriate exception if non-zero.

-!!! warning
-    Note that these functions do not check if the file is still open before trying to access it.
-A segmentation fault can result from trying to operate on a closed file.

 The following tables give the correspondances between CFITSIO "types", the BITPIX keyword and Julia types.